-The data processing procedure for extracting estimated Rayleigh wave Green functions from ambient seismic noise has now largely stabilized and is sufficiently well evolved to describe without fear of radical modification in the near-term.
-The procedures that are described herein have been designed not only to deliver reliable measurements, but to be flexible and applicable in a wide variety of observational settings.
-The procedure divides into four phases: (1) single-station data preparation, (2) cross-correlation and stacking to a desired time-series length, (3) dispersion measurement, and (4) quality control.
+The data processing procedure for extracting estimated Rayleigh wave Green functions from ambient seismic noise has now largely stabilized and is sufficiently well evolved to describe without fear of radical modification in the near future.
+The procedures that are described herein have been designed not only to deliver reliable measurements, but to be flexible and applicable to a wide variety of observational settings.
+The procedure divides into four phases: (1) single-station data preparation, (2) cross-correlation and stacking to a desired time-series length, (3) dispersion measurement and (4) quality control.
 Because the number of cross-correlations grows as the square of the number of stations, the procedure we describe is entirely automated.

-The principal step in single-station data preparation is "temporal normalization" which is designed to ameliorate the contamination of the ambient noise signals by earthquakes, instrument irregularities, and non-stationary noise sources near to stations (such as passing storms and high local sea heights).
-We advocate the use of "running-absolute-mean" normalization, which is an effective method that allows for tuning to regional earthquake conditions.
-In addition, spectral whitening is advisable prior to cross-correlation in order to minimization contamination by the 26 sec Gulf of Guinea resonance and to broaden the measurement band.
+The principal step in single-station data preparation is 'temporal normalization' which is designed to ameliorate the contamination of the ambient noise signals by earthquakes, instrument irregularities, and non-stationary noise sources near to stations (such as passing storms and high local sea heights).
+We advocate the use of 'runningabsolute-mean' normalization, which is an effective method that allows for tuning to regional earthquake conditions.
+In addition, spectral whitening is advisable prior to cross-correlation in order to minimize contamination by the 26 s Gulf of Guinea resonance and to broaden the measurement band.

-The use of long time-series helps to optimize signal-to-noise ratio (SNR), which is anti-correlated with measurement error.
-SNR displays a power law dependence on time-series length, with the most rapid emergence of signals from noise in the microseismic (< 20 sec period) and "Earth hum" (< 50 sec) bands.
-The greatest challenge for ambient noise tomography, therefore, lies between about 30 sec and 60 sec period.
+The use of long time-series helps to optimize the SNR, which is anti-correlated with measurement error.
+SNR displays a power law dependence on time-series length, with the most rapid emergence of signals from noise in the microseismic (<20 s period) and 'Earth hum' (>50 s) bands.
+The greatest challenge for ambient noise to-mography, therefore, lies between about 30 and 60 s period.

-Automated dispersion measurement is performed with a modification of traditional frequency-time analysis (e.g., Levshin et al., 1992).
+Automated dispersion measurement is performed with a modification of traditional FTAN (e.g. Levshin et al. 1992).
 We have described methods that measure group velocity curves reliably with and without phase-matched filtering.
 Phase-matched filters are helpful to extract the estimated Green function from adjacent contaminating signals, if they exist.
 However, phase-matching filtering works best on broad-band waveforms.
-For signals that are significantly band-limited, it would be best to forego phase-mathched filtering.
+For signals that are significantly band-limited, it would be best to forego phase-matched filtering.
 Reliable group velocity measurements, on average, require a SNR > 10.

-Experience reveals that reliable group velocity measurements require an inter-station spacing, Δ in km, of at least three wavelengths.
-This creates a period cut-off $\tau{\text{max}} \sim \Delta/12$.
-At periods longer than this, the inter-station spacing will be less than three wavelengths, and the measurements are significantly more likely to be unreliable.
-This condition can impose rigorous constraints on the use of ambient noise tomography with data from local or regional arrays.
+Experience reveals that reliable group velocity measurements require an interstation spacing, $\Delta$ in km, of at least three wavelengths.
+This creates a period cut-off $\tau{max} \sim \Delta/12$ .
+At periods longer than this, the interstation spacing will be less than three wavelengths, and the measurements are significantly more likely to be unreliable.
+This condition can impose a stringent constraint on the use of ambient noise tomography with data from local or regional arrays.

-Phase velocity curves also emerge naturally from the automated frequency-time analysis and preliminary results indicate that the curves are stable and smooth as long as SNR is above a threshold value of about 10.
-Phase velocities present two problems, however, not suffered by the group velocity measurements.
-First, for small inter-station spacings where only short period phase velocities can be measured, the 2π phase-ambiguity may be difficult to resolve unless station density is high enough to exploit the observed phase "move-out".
-Second, recent theoretical research (e.g., Snieder, 2004) predicts the addition of another phase-ambiguity caused by the unknown azimuthal distribution of ambient noise sources.
-Further theoretical effort as well as simulations are needed to clarify this issue.
-Also, further work is needed to determine if the period cut-off can be relaxed for phase velocity measurements.
+Phase velocity curves also emerge naturally from the automated FTAN and preliminary results indicate that the curves are stable and smooth as long as SNR is above a threshold value of about 10.
+For small interstation spacings where only short period phase velocities can be measured, the $2\pi$ phase-ambiguity may be difficult to resolve unless station density is high enough to exploit the observed phase 'move-out'.
+Further work is also needed to determine if the period cut-off can be relaxed for phase velocity measurements.